bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="2.05 Example 3: Fading Buttons"
   alt="2.05 Example 3: Fading Buttons." />

-In Example 3, we&apos;ll look at something that&apos;s similar to the other two, but just slightly different.
+<p>In Example 3, we&apos;ll look at something that&apos;s similar to the other two,
+but just slightly different.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 174. example, example 3 - html (103) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">